 - Place two lime wedges and 4 mint leaves in the bottom of a tall glass.
 Use the handle of a wooden spoon to gently mash the limes and mint to release the lime juice and the mint aroma.

-- Add the mango purée, the cooled simple syrup, and the rum; stir to combine.
+- Add 2 tablespoons mango purée, 2 tablespoons simple syrup, and one shot of rum; stir to combine.

 - Fill the glass up ¾ of the way with ice and top with 1/2 cup club soda.